 Tutoring assistance is available to ETSU students, faculty, and staff only.

 Currently, we partner with Tutor Matching Service to provide community members with information regarding paid private tutoring.
 Tutoring contracted through TMS is not under the authority or supervision of the CFAA or any unit of ETSU; we do, however, permit TMS private tutors who have completed the CFAA's tutor training program to display the "ETSU Certified" badge.

 No, but they can contract with paid private tutors through Tutor Matching Service.

 Yes.
 Dual-enrolled students are treated the same as any other ETSU students.

 Tutoring services for the fall semester will be available starting on Tuesday, September 4.

 Appointments are strongly encouraged for individual tutoring.
 Although it is often possible to walk-in and get an appointment immediately, especially near the beginning of the term, students with advance appointments have priority.
 You can make an appointment by registering for access to our online schedule here.

-Supplemental Instruction and the English Table do not require advance appointments; the drop-in and English Table schedules are posted on the Supplemental Instruction page (and on PlanIt ETSU) and updated regularly.
+Supplemental Instruction does not require advance appointments; the drop-in schedules are posted on the Supplemental Instruction page (and on PlanIt ETSU) and updated regularly.

-Registration via WCOnline (http://etsu.mywconline.com/) is required for all services that require scheduling; the only exceptions are exclusively drop-in services, such as Facilitated Study Tables, English Table, and Supplemental Instruction.
+Registration via WCOnline (http://etsu.mywconline.com/) is required for all services that require scheduling; the only exceptions are exclusively drop-in services, such as Supplemental Instruction, and Facilitated Study Tables, English Table.
 Any student who has registered can request a tutor.

 Clients can call the Center (439-7111) to make an appointment or, if they have already registered, make their own appointments online at http://etsu.mywconline.com/